le-kang/pepper-monitor/README.md

     - For `camera`, it should be the name of a ROS topic of type `sensor_msgs/Image`. e.g. `/pepper/camera/front/image_raw`
 - `dialog` -- A object for displaying text, input or buttons.
   - `text` -- A text message.
-  - `input` -- Set to `True` for showing a input box.
+  - `input` -- Set to `True` to enable a input box.
 The input value will be sent to ROS as a feedback message with the name of current message.
   - `buttons` -- A list of objects that define buttons.
 The object has following attributes:
     - `color`: Available colors: *red*, *blue* and *green*.
     - `label`: Label of the button